 Reservation Cancellation.
 Room cancellation is required no less than five working days prior to the event date.
 Failure to notify the Foundation may prevent your organization from future use.
 The Boston Foundation reserves the right to withdraw its offer of conference room usage should an internal need supersede it.
 Should this situation arise, we will make every attempt to try to find you an alternate room within our facility, but cannot guarantee availability.

 Food and Beverages.
 Food and beverages are allowed in all of the conference rooms.
 The Boston Foundation does not provide any food and beverage service.
 Use of the Boston Foundation servery is limited to disposal of your caterer’s coffee service only.
 Community organizations may use any caterer of their choice.
 Below, please find some options for caterers.
 As always, you are welcome to use the caterer of your choice.
 When placing your catering order, please ask them to bring two paper tablecloths, for each meal, i.e. breakfast/lunch.

 Audio-Visual.
 The Foundation provides limited audio-visual equipment.
 Please discuss your needs when booking conference space.

 Technology Policy for use of Conference Rooms.
-No hardware will be supplied to outside organizations.
 If your presentation or meeting requires a laptop you must supply your own.

 Internet access is available through the Boston Foundation wireless network.
 Instructions for using the network are available from the reception desk.